simonesarti/PoliMi-ANNDL-2021-challenges/README.md

 ## Challenge 2: Time Series Forecasting

+Welcome to the second Homework of the Artificial Neural Networks and Deep Learning course!
+You have the opportunity to test what you learned during the course.
+We set up a competition to make things more fun! 😎

 In this homework, you are required to predict future samples of a multivariate time series.
 The goal is to design and implement forecasting models to learn how to exploit past observations in the input sequence to correctly predict the future.

 ### Dataset Details:
 We provide a training multivariate time series with the following characteristics

 Length of the time series (number of samples in the training set):  68528

 Number of features: 7